-United States Regiments & BatteriesNew York – InfantryCavalryArtillery
+United States Regiments & BatteriesNew York > Tenth New York Infantry Regiment

 “National Zouaves”

-The Tenth New York Volunteer Infantry lost 6 officers and 106 enlisted men killed or mortally wounded and 3 officers and 86 enlisted men to disease during the Civil War.
+The Tenth New York Infantry Regiment lost 6 officers and 106 enlisted men killed or mortally wounded and 3 officers and 86 enlisted men to disease during the Civil War.
 The regiment is honored by a monument at Manassas and a monument at Gettysburg.

 1861

-Organized at New York City
+Organized at New York City.

-June Colonel McChesney left on leave of absence and did not return to the regiment
+June Colonel McChesney left on leave of absence and did not return to the regiment.

 1862